Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial

 \section{Introduction}

-Multimode fibers, optical fibers that are larger in core diameter and therefore admit more than one and sometimes a large number of propagating modes, have long been imagined as platforms for high-power lasers due the possibility of larger guided profiles.
+Multi-mode fibers, optical fibers that are larger in core diameter and therefore admit more than one and sometimes a large number of propagating modes, have long been imagined as platforms for high-power lasers due the possibility of larger guided profiles.
 However, small perturbations in the fiber or weak interactions between modes can readily cause a degradation of mode quality, hence making the application to high-power lasers or typical telecommunications devices difficult.
-The complexities and high spatially frequency content of the linear propagation has however been utilized for enhanced imaging through multimode fiber endoscopes~\cite{cizmar12,ploeschner15,caoH23}.
-More recently, nonlinear propagation and modal interaction has become very active towards rich nonlinear physics and multimode photonics devices~\cite{krupa19,wright22-1,wright22-2}.
+The complexities and high spatially frequency content of the linear propagation has however been utilized for enhanced imaging through multi-mode fiber endoscopes~\cite{cizmar12,ploeschner15,caoH23}.
+More recently, nonlinear propagation and modal interactions have become very active towards rich nonlinear physics and multi-mode photonics devices~\cite{krupa19,wright22-1,wright22-2}.

-One of the very interesting results of this recent revival of multimode nonlinear optics is that, when modal interaction and input power is significant enough, exchange of energy between the modes of an initially multi-modal beam can lead to a beam self-cleaning (BSC) into the lowest-order mode~\cite{liuZ16,krupa17}.
-This has spurred an interesting fundamental discussion regarding the nuances of the physical processes, and a number of further demonstrations where tuning the initial conditions can lead to BSC into specific higher-order modes~\cite{deliancourt19-1,deliancourt19-2,chenJiayang22}.
+One of the very interesting results of this recent revival of multi-mode nonlinear optics is that, when modal interactions and input power are significant enough, exchange of energy between the modes of an initially multi-modal beam can lead to a beam self-cleaning (BSC) into the lowest-order mode~\cite{liuZ16,krupa17}.
+This has spurred an interesting fundamental discussion regarding the nuances of the physical processes~\cite{pourbeyram22,baudin23}, and a number of further demonstrations where tuning the initial conditions can lead to BSC into specific higher-order modes~\cite{deliancourt19-1,deliancourt19-2,chenJiayang22}.

-Besides BSC, multimode interactions have been shown to tune supercontinuum generation~\cite{wright15-2,wright15-3,eftekhar17}, create interesting multimode soliton interactions~\cite{wright15-1,sunY22,sunY24}, and even enable spatial-temporal mode-locking~\cite{wright17,wright20} pushing toward enabled technologies.
-Beyond typical multimode fibers like the graded-index fibers used in most of the cited works, large diameter hollow-core fibers have also been a platform for multimode phenomena~\cite{safaei20,piccoli21,brahms22} pushing the frontier of short pulse duration and high pulse energy.
+Besides BSC, multi-mode interactions have been shown to tune supercontinuum generation~\cite{wright15-2,wright15-3,eftekhar17}, create interesting multi-mode soliton interactions~\cite{wright15-1,sunY22,sunY24}, and even enable spatial-temporal mode-locking~\cite{wright17,wright20} pushing toward enabled technologies.
+Beyond typical multi-mode fibers like the graded-index fibers used in most of the cited works, large diameter hollow-core fibers have also been a platform for multi-mode phenomena~\cite{safaei20,piccoli21,brahms22} pushing the frontier of short pulse duration and high pulse energy.